 Author Melanie Wilson wanted to create an easy-to-use language arts curriculum that children enjoy and that also teaches for mastery rather than repeating the same concepts year after year.
 The result is the Grammar Galaxy curriculum.
 In spite of the title, the series covers much more than grammar, also addressing vocabulary, spelling, composition, literature, and speech.
 The courses do not teach phonics or handwriting.

 Grammar Galaxy consists of a series of six courses that are not written for specific grade levels, so you can use them whenever they are most suitable.
-The first course is best for students who are just beginning to read and write, usually first or second graders.
+The first course is best for students who are just beginning to read and write—usually first or second grade.
 The second course through the sixth course fit best for grades three through seven, respectively, but they might also be used with older students.
 Titles of the Grammar Galaxy courses are:

 Volume 1: Nebula

 Volume 2: Protostar

 Each course is divided into either four or five units, and each unit focuses on one or two areas of language arts.
 All courses have separate units on literature and grammar and a combined unit on composition and speaking.
 Nebula has two separate units on spelling and vocabulary while all of the other courses combine both topics within a single unit.
 These courses have children spend more time reading, writing, and working on speaking skills than on worksheets.

 You can spread the reading and activities out over as many days of the week as you wish.
 While each course has 36 chapters (and missions) that can be used over an entire school year, it should be easy to move through courses at a faster pace than one lesson per week, possibly even completing two courses in one year.